Photographic Identification Card (Voluntary ID)

 - Any other recognized document with signature

-A young person who has a valid birth certificate may be accompanied by his or her parents or legal guardian for identification and/or proof of residency purposes.
-The parent or legal guardian will be required to present his or her driver's license or Photo ID.
+A young person under the age of majority (18 years) who has a valid birth certificate must be accompanied by a parent (one or both), or their legal guardian for identification and/or proof of residency purposes.
+As well, the applicants parent (one or both), or legal guardian will also be required to present their own driver's license or Photo ID.

-- All individuals that are 18 years old or older and do not hold a valid driver`s license, Class 7 Instruction Permit or Class 9 Farm Tractor Permit.
+- Individuals that are 18 years of age, or older AND have never held a valid driver`s license OR a Class 7 Instruction Permit OR a Class 9 Farm Tractor Permit.

 - All individuals whose driving privileges have been cancelled administratively by PEI`s Highway Safety Division under Fitness to Drive provisions.